korykilpatrick/chatsage/attached_assets/frontend-plan.md

    - **Connect** to `use-user.ts` or Redux for saving preferences.

 3. **Testing Criteria**
-   - `PreferencesOverlay.test.tsx` using Jest + React Testing Library.
+   - `PreferencesOverlay.test.tsx` using Vitest + React Testing Library.
    - Use MSW to mock any preference-save endpoints.
    - 100% pass rate.